 A chat application, such as ManyChat’s Instagram Automation, can lead customers to a series of FAQs or provide them with a time window for expecting a representative response.
 Chatbots can also provide a coupon code or product information.

 Instagram is a growing platform, and experts predict that it will only get bigger from here.
 IG provides many valuable benefits to eCommerce companies when used strategically, from increased website traffic and brand awareness to improved lead generation and sales.

-To make the most of Instagram, take advantage of the tools available for business profiles.
+To make the most of Instagram, and get positive Instagram insights, take advantage of the tools available for business profiles.
 Showcase and link your products using shoppable posts and Stories, and increase your reach with hashtags and user-generated content.